Table Of Contents

 The company is required to follow over 2,000 Essure recipients for a minimum of 3 years.

 Congressman Introduces ‘E-Free Act’ to Ban Essure

 November 4 – Representative Mike Fitzpatrick (D-PA) introduced today a bipartisan bill called the ‘E-Free Act’ which would require the FDA to remove Essure from the U.S. market, according to NBC News .

 “The FDA has received over 5,000 formal complaints related to the device and over 22,000 women have joined together on Facebook to share their stories of how the Essure device ruined their lives,” Fitzpatrick said.
 “Essure has caused at least five fetal deaths in women who became pregnant after Essure was placed.
 At least four women have been killed by Essure.”

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Essure Lawsuits.
-We are handling individual litigation nationwide and currently accepting new birth control side effects cases in all 50 states.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Essure Lawsuits.
+We are handling individual litigation nationwide and currently accepting new permanent birth control side effects cases in all 50 states.

-Free Confidential Case Evaluation: Again, if you or a loved one was injured by the side effects of Essure birth control, you should contact our law firm immediately.
-You may be entitled to compensation by filing a class action suit and our lawyers can help.
+Again, if you or a loved one was injured by the side effects of Essure birth control, you should contact our law firm immediately.
+You may be entitled to compensation by filing a class-action suit and our lawyers can help.